in Association with

 The first film of the Legends of Courage documentary series

 at Sacramento’s Central Library Galleria – West Meeting Room

-Having completed more than 20 interviews with LGBT community members and elected officials, the saga of Ms. Metrailer's contributions includes a successful lawsuit against Reverend Jerry Falwell and class action sex discrimination suit against McClellan Air Force Base on behalf of women employees.
-These civil rights accomplishments are woven into the backdrop of Sacramento's social and political context from the 1980s to the recent Supreme Court ruling on gay marriage.
+The Story of Rosemary Metrailer is a documentary film that weaves together interviews of Lesbian, Gay, Bisexual and Transgender (LGBT) trailblazers who sought to claim basic civil rights and build a Sacramento region enriched by their contributions.
+The saga of Ms. Metrailer includes a successful a lawsuit against Reverend Jerry Falwell (1986) and class action sex discrimination suit against McClellan Air Force Base (1988) on behalf of women employees.
+These civil rights accomplishments are set against the backdrop of Sacramento’s social and political context from the 1960s to the recent Supreme Court ruling on gay marriage.